sfc-gh-prao/landolakes/LAB_GUIDE.md

 ```
 Using #LOL_CORTEX_LAB.SALES_DATA.CUSTOMERS, summarize the customer base.
 How many customers are there by type and segment?
 Which regions are best represented?
 ```

-### ✋ Discussion Break (4 min)

-> **Question for the group:** How do you currently answer "what does our product portfolio look like and who are our customers?" — who do you ask, how long does it take, and how confident are you in the answer?

 ---